akshaymemail/akshaymemail/README.md

 I'm a Full Stack Developer in frontend backend and Mobile development for complex scalable apps.

 🙏🏻 I Started learning to code when i was in high school because i wanted to make my own video games.
-Overtime time, I have gained a wealth of experience designing and developing android, ios and web applications, But my best skill is actually in eating HotDogs.
-I am the undisputed king of HotDogs 😋.
+Overtime time, I have gained a wealth of experience designing and developing android, ios and web applications.

 My Stack is mainly JS